Frances M. Ross: Research and career

-In 1992 Ross started her academic career as a staff scientist inn the University of California, Berkeley National Center for Electron Microscopy.
+In 1992 Ross started her academic career as a staff scientist in the University of California, Berkeley National Center for Electron Microscopy.
 She moved to the Thomas J. Watson Research Center in 1997 where she worked as a research staff member.
 Here she developed various microscopic techniques, including in situ environmental transmission electron microscopy (TEM).
 By monitoring the growth of materials in situ it is possible to understand the nucleation and growth of materials, including observing individual nucleation events and transient intermediate states.
 She can change the growth conditions (for example temperature, pressure or choice of solvent) and establish how these variables impact the growth of materials.
 At IBM Ross monitored self-assembly mechanisms, including the processes by which nanowires form using chemical vapor deposition and the growth of quantum dots.
 By controlling the growth of nanowires it is possible to form complicated structures, which can be used in transistors, batteries and sensors.
 To grow the nanowires in an electron microscope Ross uses small catalytic particles, a flat substrate and a gas that contains silicon.
 She heats the substrate to 500 degrees celsius, at which temperature the gas begins to react with the metal catalysts and depositing silicon beneath the particles.
 She has demonstrated this nanowire growth for silicon, germanium, gallium arsenide and gallium phosphide.
 These nanowires can be used to bridge electrical contacts, allowing Ross to understand the relationship between physical structure and electronic performance.

 She joined the faculty at Massachusetts Institute of Technology in 2018.
 Here she is developing a TEM for Two-dimensional materials in one of the MIT quiet rooms.
 These rooms minimise interference from electromagnetic fields and temperature fluctuations.
 Ross plans to investigate where three-dimensional nanocrystals grow on two-dimensional materials.
 She has previously demonstrated that it is possible to use electrochemical electron-beam lithography to write, read and erase these nanocrystals.
 Two-dimensional materials are difficult to study using conventional equipment because electron microscopes can damage their structures.
 In an effort to avoid this, Ross has proposed using lower voltage electrons as well as a high vacuum.
 In 2018 Ross was awarded the Hatsujiro Hashimoto Medal in recognition of her work on electron microscopy.